Seven Useful Questions in Density Functional Theory

-Over the years, there has been a tremendous amount of work put into developing novel approximations to the XC energy functional, $E\xc[n]$.
+\sec{What is the tightest Lieb-Oxford bound for exchange?} Over the years, there has been a tremendous amount of work put into developing novel approximations to the XC energy functional, $E\xc[n]$.
 Although its exact form remains unknown, knowledge of its behavior in various limits has yielded immense insight into its underlying characteristics.
-Given this information, new approximations are often formulated and constrained to satisfy exact conditions, with the aim of improving accuracy, especially for systems where data is lacking.
+New approximations are often formulated and constrained to satisfy exact conditions, with the aim of improving accuracy, especially for systems where data is lacking.

 One constraint crucial to modern DFT has been the Lieb-Oxford (LO) lower bound~\cite{LO81}.
 The LO bound was originally defined for the indirect part of the total Coulomb interaction energy, and was later extended to DFT.
 The numerical value of the bounding constant has been slowly improved through decades of effort to construct more accurate non-empirical GGA and meta-GGA functionals.
 A tighter lower bound on the exchange energy has also been conjectured~\cite{PRSB14} and has been used to constrain the SCAN meta-GGA functional~\cite{SRP15}.
 However, the DFT community is still lacking a rigorous mathematical proof of this conjecture.
-Here we give a brief overview of the problem, discuss recent advancements, and review the relevant unanswered questions for further improvement of the LO bound.
+Here we give a brief overview of the problem, discuss recent advances, and review the relevant unanswered questions.

 \ssec{Lieb-Oxford bound on the potential XC energy}

 The Coulomb repulsion energy for an $N$-electron wavefunction (not necessarily an antisymmetric ground state) of density $n(\br)$ can be written as a sum of the Hartree and potential XC term: